-It is recommended San Diego LAFCO authorize the Commission to serve as lead applicant and direct staff to proceed with an agricultural conservation planning grant application as described.
+It is recommended San Diego LAFCO adopt the draft resolution authorizing the Commission to serve as lead applicant in applying for the SALC grant as described.
 This recommendation is consistent with Alternative One outlined in the proceeding section.

 ALTERNATIVES FOR ACTION